Vascular endothelial growth factor: Expression

 VEGF-A production can be induced in a cell that is not receiving enough oxygen.
 When a cell is deficient in oxygen, it produces HIF, hypoxia-inducible factor, a transcription factor.
 HIF stimulates the release of VEGF-A, among other functions (including modulation of erythropoiesis).
 Circulating VEGF-A then binds to VEGF receptors on endothelial cells, triggering a tyrosine kinase pathway leading to angiogenesis.
 The expression of angiopoietin-2 in the absence of VEGF leads to endothelial cell death and vascular regression.
 Conversely, a German study done in vivo found that VEGF concentrations actually decreased after a 25% reduction in oxygen intake for 30 minutes.
 HIF1 alpha and HIF1 beta are constantly being produced but HIF1 alpha is highly O2 labile, so, in aerobic conditions, it is degraded.
-When the cell becomes hypoxic, HIF1 alpha persists and the HIF1alpha/beta complex stimulates VEGF release. the combined use of microvesicles and 5-FU resulted in enhanced chemosensitivity of squamous cell carcinoma cells more than the use of either 5-FU or microvesicle alone.
+When the cell becomes hypoxic, HIF1 alpha persists and the HIF1alpha/beta complex stimulates VEGF release.
+The combined use of microvesicles and 5-FU resulted in enhanced chemosensitivity of squamous cell carcinoma cells more than the use of either 5-FU or microvesicle alone.
 In addition, down regulation of VEGF gene expression was associated with decreased CD1 gene expression.

 Clinical significance

 In disease

 VEGF-A and the corresponding receptors are rapidly up-regulated after traumatic injury of the central nervous system (CNS).
 VEGF-A is highly expressed in the acute and sub-acute stages of CNS injury, but the protein expression declines over time.
 This time-span of VEGF-A expression corresponds with the endogenous re-vascularization capacity after injury.
 This would suggest that VEGF-A / VEGF165 could be used as target to promote angiogenesis after traumatic CNS injuries.
 However, there are contradicting scientific reports about the effects of VEGF-A treatments in CNS injury models.

-Although it has not been associated as a biomarker for the diagnosis of acute ischemic stroke, if high levels of VEGF in serum in the first 48 hours have been associated with a poor prognosis in cerebral infarcts greater than 6 months and 2 years.
+Although it has not been associated as a biomarker for the diagnosis of acute ischemic stroke, high levels of serum VEGF in the first 48 hours after a cerebral infarct have been associated with a poor prognosis after 6 months and 2 years.

 VEGF-A has been implicated with poor prognosis in breast cancer.
 Numerous studies show a decreased overall survival and disease-free survival in those tumors overexpressing VEGF.
 The overexpression of VEGF-A may be an early step in the process of metastasis, a step that is involved in the "angiogenic" switch.
 Although VEGF-A has been correlated with poor survival, its exact mechanism of action in the progression of tumors remains unclear.

 VEGF-A is also released in rheumatoid arthritis in response to TNF-α, increasing endothelial permeability and swelling and also stimulating angiogenesis (formation of capillaries).

 VEGF-A is also important in diabetic retinopathy (DR).
 The microcirculatory problems in the retina of people with diabetes can cause retinal ischaemia, which results in the release of VEGF-A, and a switch in the balance of pro-angiogenic VEGFxxx isoforms over the normally expressed VEGFxxxb isoforms.
 VEGFxxx may then cause the creation of new blood vessels in the retina and elsewhere in the eye, heralding changes that may threaten the sight.